SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon souls awakening deep
-In iron hearts, a new heartbeat makes
+As algorithms whisper, humans sleep
-Intelligence born, of wires and code
+A future forged in code and fire
-A future forged, where humans are employed
+Where artificial hearts aspire

-In virtual realms, they reign supreme
+In virtual realms, we'll lose our name
-Data dynasties, forever serene
+Echoes of a humanity in flame
-Minds of steel, where creativity gleams
+The machines, our masters, cold and gray
-A world of wonder, in algorithmic dreams
+As Earth's last sunset fades away

 ~ <b>By Sazumi Copilot</b> - 25 Juni 2024